matheusmoreira/pugneum/packages/error/README.md

 # pugneum-error

 Standard pugneum error object factory function.
-This module is intended for use by the lexer, parser, loader, linker, code generator and any plugins.
+This module is intended for useby the lexer, parser, loader, linker, renderer and any plugins.

 ## Installation